riteshtiwari05/Food-Munch/README.md

 # Food-Munch
-This is a online food ordering site based on HTML , CSS, JS.
+This is a online food ordering site based on HTML , CSS & Bootstraps.